WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Downloads

-Download Link is in the #FAQ channel in the Discord [Server](https://discord.gg/kwvwkCBhxT)
+Download Link is in the #links channel in the Discord [Server](https://discord.gg/kwvwkCBhxT)

 ## Troublshooting